droonga/droonga.org/tutorial/plugin-development/handler/index.md

  * It implements the logic to handle requests.
    Its instance method `#handle` actually handles requests.

-Currently the handler does nothing and returns an array of a number.
+Currently the handler does nothing and returns an result including an array of a number.
 The returned value is used to construct the response body.

 The handler is bound to the step with the configuration `step.handler`.